billfitzgerald/personal-privacy-security/README.md

 Many companies provide VPNs for their employees.
 While these VPNs protect against people outside the company seeing traffic, people using a company-provided VPN should know and expect that their company's IT department can see all their online browsing activity and that in many cases that activity is logged.

+**NOTE**: when you are using the internet from your home, your internet service provider (ISP) can see where you go online.
+They log this information.
+Using a VPN at home prevents your ISP from collecting this information.
+ISPs, like all companies, can be compelled to share data with governments, law enforcement, and in response to a valid legal request.

 Increased Anonymity and Tracking Protection
 -------------------------------------------

 ### Tails

-For people who work from multiple computers, or who for whatever reason don't want to use their computer or phone to browse privately, [Tails](https://tails.boum.org/) allows you to boot from a USB key and use Tor to browse the web without leaving any trace of your activity on your host computer.
+For people who work from multiple computers, or who for whatever reason don't want to use their computer or phone to browse privately, [Tails](https://tails.net/) allows you to boot from a USB key and use Tor to browse the web without leaving any trace of your activity on your host computer.

 Because Tails can be treated as a throwaway operating system, it offers a level of flexibility other options might not have.
 Tails can also be useful as a tool to access the internet securely when connecting from places where we might not trust the security of the internet connection.